The never-ending search for work

 "I feel like hitting my head against a brick wall," he says.

 "I haven't had a job interview, so I can't get feedback.
 When it comes to feedback on my applications, I hardly ever get a response.
 When I do, they say 'Due to the large number of applicants we can't reply to everybody personally.'
-I feel like I'm being completely ignored."'No chance'
+I feel like I'm being completely ignored."

 On the other side of town, 18 year-old Hayley Connor is at home looking through some jobs websites.